 Melanoma is a notoriously difficult cancer when it comes to treatment — in particular, once it has spread from its area of origin.
 Thus, stopping Melanoma in its tracks is paramount and doing so as fast as possible.
 Individually both Radiotherapy and RT3D have been effective against Melanoma.
 But once it was discovered that RT3D cells were able to survive doses of radiation, it gave the scientists the idea of combining the two treatments.

 According to the study published in Oncotarget, scientists originally began testing regiments of Radiotherapy and Oncolytic Viruses on their own.
 Once they had garnered those results they began combining the treatments and applying that combined treatment to three separate types of Melanoma cell strains.

 Once results were confirmed in the lab, the experiments were then transferred to testing with mice that had Melanoma.
-The results were tumor shrinkage of a higher rate that either Radiotherapy or Oncolytic Viruses on their own.
-It also resulted in those mice treated with combination of the two therapies outliving the mice that received only one of therapies on its own.
+The results were tumor shrinkage of a higher rate than either Radiotherapy or Oncolytic Viruses on their own.
+It also resulted in those mice treated with a combination of the two therapies outliving the mice that received only one of the therapies on its own.